zrwusa/expo-bunny/README.md

 # expo-react-bunny
-React Native,Typescript,Redux,Mock server,JWT Auth,Google Auth,Expo,React Navigation,Next.js for deploying
-Write once run everywhere,iOS Android Web
 I know you don't want a complicated project, what you want is a collection of samples based on cutting-edge technologies.Your happy use is my goal!

+# Tech Stack
+- React Native,
+- Typescript,
+- Redux,
+- Expo,
+- Next.js for deploying

 <table>
 <thead><tr><th>Feature</th><th>Desc</th></tr></thead>